 During World War II, the majority of Kling Factories capacity was under contract to the U.S. government to produce gunstocks, barracks lockers, and an oak bedroom furniture in a utilitarian style.
 Markings and records of war-time production are very inconsistent.

 Find the most collectible and valuable Kling Furniture--Kling Finder e publications.

 By 1947, Kling Factories was again producing well defined lines of solid maple and mahogany bedroom sets.
 The first solid cherry set was introduced in 1949, and cherry would become more popular throughout the 1950’s.
 The variety of styles and suites was great, but were confined to solid cherry, solid maple and solid mahogany.
 Colonial styles were perennially popular but many other suites were offered, from Queen Anne to modern.

 Shortly after the Kling family sold Kling Factories in 1962, the use of a burned in “Kling Colonial” marker was adopted and for many years that was the marketing brand: Kling Colonial.
 Many of the best selling colonial style suites continued virtually unchanged through the transition and into the 1970’s Ethan Allen Company era.
-Dining room furniture and ocasional tables were widely produced under the Kling Colonial name.
-Klinginfo.com has many “Kling Colonial” catalogs and offers a $8 scanning service to send you promotional images and basic information about furniture in this post 1962 era.
+Dining room furniture and occasional tables were widely produced under the Kling Colonial name.
+Klinginfo.com has many “Kling Colonial” catalogs to help document furniture.